Askarpour/askarpour.github.io/_pages/publications.md

 ---

 <h3>Journals</h3>
+* "Analyzing the impact of human errors on interactive service robotic scenarios via formal verification" (2024).
+In: Software and Systems Modeling
 * "Mission Specification Patterns for Mobile Robots: Providing Support for Quantitative Properties" (2022).
 In: IEEE Transactions on Software Engineering.
 * “A Deployment Framework for Formally Verified Human-Robot Interactions” (2021).
 In: IEEE Access.
 * "Formally-based Model-Driven Development of Collaborative Robotic Applications" (2021).
 In: Journal of Intelligent & Robotic Systems.